Top degree $\ell^p$-homology and conformal dimension of buildings: -cohomology and buildings

 Recall that an orientation on a simplex corresponds to a total order on its vertices.
 If one is given orientations on simplices of $K$, one has a natural orientation on all simplices of $X_K$ by declaring that all translates $c. \s$ of a simplex $\s$ in $K$ by $c \in \C$ have the same orientation.
 Once simplices have an orientation, we can talk of homology for geometric realizations of buildings.

 We now give a criterion for the $K$-realization of a building to be uniformly $\re$-acyclic, starting from data on the mirrored complex $K$.
-When $K$ is the Davis chamber, the Davis realization $X$ is known to be $CAT(0)$, thus uniformly contractible.
+When $K$ is the Davis chamber, the Davis realization $X$ is known to carry a $CAT(0)$ metric, so it is uniformly contractible.
 The main motivation to state this result here is to apply it to the Bestvina complex, which is not necessarily contractible.
 This is the same proof as \cite[8.2.8]{davisbook} but for buildings.
 First, set $K^{\emptyset} = \emptyset$ and for any nonempty subset $T\subseteq S$,

 \begin{prop} Let $\C$ be a building of type $(W,S)$ and finite thickness and let $X$ be its $K$-realization.
 Suppose that $X$ is locally finite and that $K$ is a geodesic metric space.
 If $K$ and $K_T$ are $\re$-acyclic for every $T\subseteq S$ generating a finite parabolic subgroup of $W$, then $X$ is uniformly $\re$-acyclic. \end{prop}